raphCode/master-thesis-muzero/introduction.typ

 The modifications come from previous work on !mz and !az, as well as my own, and are evaluated using an ablation study.

-I also propose modifications to extend the !mz !algo to multiplayer games with arbitrary !r !fns.
+I also propose modifications to extend the !mz !algo to multiplayer !gs with arbitrary !r !fns.